FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/toolbar/flo-2d-import-export/Import Data Files.rst

 Import data (\*.DAT) files
 ===========================

+This tool imports existing FLO-2D \*.DAT files into the FLO-2D GeoPackage.

 Import the FLO-2D \*.DAT files into the Project
 -------------------------------------------------

-If a project already exists but it does not have \*.qgz or \*.gpkg file, create one and import the project using this process.
+.. note:: Before performing this task, set up a FLO-2D Project GeoPackage using `New FLO-2D Project
+          <../flo-2d-project/New%20FLO-2D%20Project.html>`__.

+1. Click the
+   Import data (\*.DAT) files.

 .. image:: ../../img/Buttons/importdata.png

-Before performing this task, set up a GeoPackage using `FLO-2D Plugin Settings <toolbar/FLO-2D%20Settings.html>`__.

-1. To import a FLO-2D data
-   files into a GeoPackage:

-2. Click the
-   Import FLO-2D Data Files

-3. Navigate to
+2. Navigate to
    the FLO-2D \*.DAT files

-4. Select CONT.DAT
+3. Select CONT.DAT
    and click Open.

-5. All FLO-2D files are
+4. All FLO-2D files are
    imported to the Plugin with this option.

 .. image:: ../../img/Import-Data/importdata2.png

-6. Choose the \*.DAT files
+5. Choose the \*.DAT files
    to import and click OK.

 .. image:: ../../img/Import-Data/importdata3.png

-7. Once the project import is complete, this message will appear.
+6. Once the project import is complete, this message will appear.
 Click OK to close the message.

 .. image:: ../../img/Import-Data/importdata4.png

-8. The final step is to convert the new layers to User Layers.
+7. The final step is to convert the new layers to User Layers.
 See
-   `Convert Schematic Layers to User Layers. <Schema%202%20User.html>`__
+   `Convert Schematic Layers to User Layers. <../flo-2d-parameters/Schematic%20to%20User%20Converter.html>`__